calle81/MiSTer_UnofficialCores/README.md

 * There may be other unintended visual issues.
 If this is the case, use the official core for your setup.

 ## Notes: ##
-I consider this a stop-gap solution to satisfy more demanding users as the scaling matures in the main project.
-These should be considered unstable test builds for enthusiasts, and in time I hope an equivilent or better solution for a clear HDMI scaler becomes available without special builds.

 * I have created and provided some custom Filters
 * Arcade ROMs have been injected into the RBF files for you already so they are plug and play ready